 Project Kalluun is an effort by Secure Fisheries, students and faculty at Somali universities, and Somali ministries of fisheries to collect data on fish catch in Somali waters.
 The project seeks to answer these questions: What is caught?
 When, where, and how much?

-- Students are trained on fish identification and catch data collection, leading to jobs in the fishing industry and the Somali government
+Students are trained on fish identification and catch data collection, giving them valuable skills that lead to jobs in the fishing industry and the Somali government.

-- Fishers engage with the results of their economic activity and improve tracking, bookkeeping, and budgeting
+Fishers gain awareness of the economic results of their activities and improve tracking, bookkeeping, and budgeting.

-- Somalia has the information needed to manage its fisheries effectively and sustainably
+Somali fisheries agencies have the information needed to manage fisheries effectively and sustainably.